translate/pootle/docs/developers/roadmap.rst

 Project specific milestones are tracked using ``mstone-$name`` milestones.

-.. note: Development partners may use their own systems to track their roadmaps.
+.. note:: Development partners may use their own systems to track their roadmaps.